 Constables are the only law enforcement officers allowed to be present at the polls on Election Day.
 Deputy constables are appointed by Constables, and in Allegheny County, those appointments must be affirmed by Order of the Court.

 Many states across the country have done away with the position of constable.
 Philadelphia abolished them in the 1970s.
 Naturally, those in favor of constables say they save money as they draw no salary from the taxpayer and must pay for their own expenses such as uniforms, firearms, vehicles, etc. They are reimbursed on a set fee schedule.

 However, many criticize the use of constables for several reasons.
 First, they seem to lack oversight.
-Reporting to the executive branch of the state and the governor, but working for the judicial branch and the magistrates some feel leaves them without the proper oversight.
+Reporting to the executive branch of the state and the governor, but working for the judicial branch and the magistrates, they are sometimes viewed as lacking the proper oversight.

 In 2014, an audit in Allegheny County showed constables received $1,600 in duplicate payments during an 18-month period.
 To address those issues, a Constable Handbook was developed for those serving in Allegheny County.

 Whether the position of constable stands the test of time or not, someone will still have to complete the work that constables do.
 Someone will have to serve legal documents and transport prisoners.
 Someone will have to monitor the polls on Election Day.
 While some argue that this work could be done by the police, don’t bet on the position of constable being eliminated anytime soon without a battle.
 It’s been around for more than 1,100 years, and with that kind of longevity, it might be difficult to eliminate the position altogether.